ng-docs/material2/src/lib/datepicker/datepicker.md

 #### Error: A MatDatepicker can only be associated with a single input

-#### Error: A MatDatepicker can only be associated with a single input（一个 MatDatepicker 只能关联一个输入框）
+#### Error: A MatDatepicker can only be associated with a single input <br>（一个 MatDatepicker 只能关联一个输入框）

 This error is thrown if more than one `<input>` tries to claim ownership over the same `<mat-datepicker>` (via the `matDatepicker` attribute on the input).
 A datepicker can only be